 Additionally, this video can be used to track down drivers who flee the scene of an accident, and is also quite effective at capturing parking lot dings, break-ins, and/or vandalism.
-While most dash cams can be set to continue recording for a few minutes after parking, many modern devices now use motion detection to provide an extra layer of security when the car is left unattended.
+While most dash cams can be set to continue recording for a few minutes after parking, many modern devices now use motion detection and app notifications to provide an extra layer of security when the car is left unattended.

 Protection from Insurance Fraud